Table of Contents

 WordPress may sometimes show you a message that ‘There has been a critical error on your website.
-With this message, WordPress is basically telling you that there is a fatal error on your website.
+WordPress is essentially alerting you of a fatal problem on your website with this message.
 During this period, the site will remain inaccessible to visitors, and you may be blocked from accessing the admin panel.

 The critical error in WordPress can usually be traced back to an issue with PHP: either your memory limit being surpassed, or an error in your code, plugins, or theme.
-It may also be an issue of database corruption.
+Database corruption is another potential issue.

 Below are methods of resolving critical errors in your WordPress site.

-If you’re having trouble with WordPress, one of the first things you should do is enable debugging.
+Facing trouble with WordPress, enable debugging as an initial procedure.
 With debug mode on, you’ll be able to see the various PHP errors occurring on your site, and you can use this to trace back to the root of the issue.

 define( ‘WP_DEBUG’, true );